Traveling With Pets: The Best Airlines For A Stress-Free Flight

 — eTurboNews (eTN) (@eTurboNews) September 18, 2018

 Aeroflot, a Russian Airline, has a long list of pets allowed onboard including fennec foxes, pygmy hedgehogs, marmosets, and polecats.
 The pets are allowed to travel in the cabin depending on the size of its carrier.
-Aeroflot charges from USD$87 and up to transport pets.
+Aeroflot charges from $87 USD and up to transport pets.

 Similar to Aeroflot, Japan Airlines also allows a wide variety of pets onboard its flights.
 The list includes hamsters, ferrets, marmots, squirrels, and chinchillas.
-The Asian airline does not allow any pets in the cabin but makes up for it by keeping pets in air-conditioned rooms.
+The Asian airline does not allow any pets in the cabin, but makes up for it by keeping pets in air-conditioned rooms.
 Japan Airlines goes the extra mile and has an agent personally deliver a pet to his/her owner after the flight.
-Pet owners are required to arrive at their plane 120 minutes early to fill out paperwork with Japan Airlines.
+Pet owners are required to arrive at their plane one hour early to fill out paperwork with Japan Airlines.

 It may come as a surprise to pet owners, but there are a lot more airlines than the ones listed above that welcome pets.
 Jen Redmond, a board member of the International Pet and Animal Transportation Association, revealed to Skift that airlines have become more conscious about pets and their needs while traveling through the years.
 As such, traveling with pets is starting to change and improve.